 Adopting continuous integration is a critical step for development teams to enhance their workflow.
 Software is a key competitive differentiator for companies across industries.
 The faster companies can get new enhancements and functionality to market, the wider their competitive edge.
 To achieve this lead, enterprise development teams need to optimize their workflow for efficiency, quality, and reliability through continuous integration and other agile processes.

 Benefits of Continuous Integration for IT Teams

-CI continuously processes, tests and uploads changes or additions made to a code base.
+Continuous integration repeatedly processes, tests, and uploads changes or additions made to a code base.
 The code is saved in a source control management system that is accessible to all developers for testing and reference.
 Any developer working on the application has access to the most current code.
 Continuous integration provides many benefits for IT teams, below are three of the most impactful for IT teams and their individual members.

 1. Reduced Errors and Manual Tasks

-CI requires teams to standardize processes and apply best practices so they can be easily repeated.
-Teams can then automate repeatable processes, reducing manual work and cutting down on the opportunity for human error.
+Continuous integration requires teams to standardize processes and apply best practices so they can be easily repeated.
+Teams can then automate repeatable processes, thus reducing manual work and decreasing opportunities for human error.
 As teams focus less on manual tasks, they can devote more time to strategic initiatives and other high-value projects.

 2. Identify and Resolve Integration Challenges Early

-Continuous integration regularly tests code to identify and resolve problems early.
 Traditionally, developers waited for longer periods of time (usually weeks or months) to integrate code and test code, not discovering problems until then.
-With CI, developers build and test code regularly, integrating smaller chunks of code at a time.
+With continuous integration, developers build and test code regularly, integrating smaller chunks of code at a time.
 That makes it easier to identify issues quickly and pinpoint where the issue is.
-Developers can fix the problem immediately, instead of building code on top of an undetected issue.
+Developers can resolve problems immediately, instead of building code on top of an undetected issue.

-Issue resolution and testing is further improved when teams implement the complete continuous delivery methodology because CD requires teams to establish consistency across environments.
-As a result, teams resolve the common problems that come up with disconnected test and production environments.
+Issue resolution and testing is further improved when teams implement the complete continuous delivery methodology because it requires teams to establish consistency across environments.
+As a result, teams resolve the common problems that arise with disconnected test and production environments.
 Code functions the same way in each environment, so it’s less likely teams will encounter a new problem after code is released to production.

 3. Shorter Delivery Cycles